microsoft/vscode-cosmosdb/README.md

 ## Managing Azure Subscriptions

-Sign in to Azure to view your Cosmos DB Accounts

 If you are not signed in to Azure, you will see a "Sign in to Azure..." link.
 Alternatively, you can select "View->Command Palette" in the VS Code menu, and search for "Azure: Sign In".

 ![Sign in to Azure](resources/SignIn.gif)